 What is the SCAA?

-How are SCAA certified coffee makers different from other coffee makers?
+SCAA SCA certified coffee makers different from other coffee makers?

 SCAA certified coffee makers are kind of expensive.
 Are they worth the cost?